0Wolfire/gladius-edge-daemon/README.md

 ### Set up content delivery

-Add files to cdn_content directory
+Add bundle.json to cdn_content directory (in future releases this will be done automatically)

-Access them at localhost:8080/content/file_name